 Website usability testing is a technique used to evaluate a product design by testing it on users.
-Typically, during a test, participants will try to complete defined tasks while the administrators observe and take notes.
+Typically, during a test, participants will try to complete defined tasks, on the website or using prototypes, while the administrators observe and take notes.
 The purpose of testing is to identify any usability problems and to ensure your website is accomplishing its intended goals.
 Large companies have been known to invest in million dollar usability labs.
 But deep pockets aren’t required to carry out usability testing.
 Even a small budget will substantially improve a site's business value.
 Here is how usability testing can be quick and relatively cheap.

 Make sure you customers can easily find what they are looking for so they don’t hit the back button.
 First, outline the questions and needs of your target audience.
 If you’re not positive of their needs, consider setting up a survey to ask.
 You will get a higher response rate if you offer customers an incentive for their feedback, such as a discount on your site or the chance to win a gift card.
 Promote your survey on your site or via your e-newsletter list.
 Want a simpler approach?
 Interview your customers or ask questions on social media.
 Often the simplest way is to ask your staff.
 Identify your team members who interact most with your potential or actual clients and ask them what questions or concerns they hear most.

 Perform a Google search to find a guide for best web practices such as Neilson Norman Group’s 113 Design Guidelines for Homepage Usability.
 Once you identify an effective reference, assess how your design stacks up to standards and make a list of items you can improve for your users.